 Teachers are asked to share materials, skills and experiences with fellow teachers through two workshops or in-service programs upon their return from the Institute.
-Participating teachers become members of the Oklahoma Colonial Williamsburg network, linked to Colonial Williamsburg and to their colleagues in the field through various media.
+Participating teachers become members of the Oklahoma Colonial Williamsburg Alumni network.

 Note: This participatory, interactive, interdisciplinary Institute requires the mental and physical endurance for 13 - 14 hour days in a hot, humid climate.

 - Attend the entire six-day institute and work together as a team, participating fully in all activities, including an end-of-session lesson plan.